Alliance Annual Conference 2018

 * find out more about latest research, develop useful coping strategies to help you better identify and manage the impact of on-going stress on an individual or team.

 Networking lunch and exhibition

 There’s plenty of time to meet other delegates, enjoy a lovely lunch and busy exhibition before coming back together for the start of the afternoon’s programme.

 We are delighted to announce our new awards celebration for 2018.
 The Alliance Outstanding Member Awards now recognises not just the amazing support of Alliance volunteers but also the extraordinary difference made by our members.

-Delegates will have the choice to register for and attend two workshops from a choice of four (repeated) excellent, practical sessions available after the Awards finish.
+Delegates will have the choice to register for two workshops from a choice of four (repeated) excellent, practical sessions available after the Awards finish.
 Each workshop will be delivered by a leading expert in the field of mental health and best working practice.
-More details will be announced next year.